ml242/courtPO/w01/d01/harrison_powers/blog_post_01.md

 **Beer** is great.

-I have some strong feelings on **beer** so I will devote an entire post, or two or three, to it in the future.
-Thank god for **beer**.
+I have some strong feelings on beer so I will devote an entire post, or two or three, to it in the future.
+Thank god for beer.